Variable

 Context Variables

 By default, Technical Process provide two context variables that give information about the currently executed process instance.
-You can retrieve these variables either within the process with a Variable
+You can retrieve these variables either within the process with a Variable component using the operation Get or within XSL mappings using the context: URL protocol.

 X4STATE | Outputs the status of the previous process step (immediately before the current process step) in an XML document Example